isabelle-np/isabelle-np.github.io/src/studies/reloc8/index.md

 <h3 class="afterImg">The Solution</h3>
-<p class="body">We iterated on my original concept into a product that takes in your income and select behavior indicators to estimate how much money you have left after essential expenses and related expenses are paid.
-We also take into consideration the user's current lifestyle and how much it would cost to sustain it.
-Factors such as roommates, type of housing, mode of transportation, and how often you eat out personalizes the algorithm to calculate a realistic estimation.</p>
+<p class="body">We iterated on my original concept into a product that takes in your income and select behavior indicators to estimate how much money you have left after essential expenses and lifestyle expenses are paid.
+We also took into consideration the user's current lifestyle and how much it would cost to sustain it.
+Factors such as roommates, type of housing, mode of transportation, and how often you eat out personalized the algorithm to calculate a realistic estimation.</p>

 <img src="/lifestyle.png">